SlavomirDev/MorphMapping/README.md

 ### With `Microsoft.Extensions.DependencyInjection`

-Install `MorphMapping.DependencyInjection` and register the mapper as a singleton:
+Install `MorphMapping.DependencyInjection` and register the mapper as a singleton.
+`AddMorphMapper` takes an optional `Action<MapperOptions>` for options-level configuration and **returns the `MapperBuilder`** so per-pair configuration can be chained fluently:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;